dmpeppin/BootCamp_Homework/Homework Week15.md

 #### The URL Cruise Missile

-The URL is the gateway to the web, providing the user with unrestricted access to all available online resources.
-In the wrong hands can be used as a weapon to launch attacks.

-Use the graphic below to answer the following questions:

 | Protocol         | Host Name                 | Path                   | Parameters               |
 | ---------------- | :-----------------------: | ---------------------- | ------------------------ |
 | **http://**      | **`www.buyitnow.tv`**     | **/add.asp**           | **?item=price#1999**     |